 Google doesn’t allow add-ons to run triggers more than once an hour.
-This is their policy for all add-ons, as detailed in the documentation.
+This is their policy for all add-ons, as detailed in their documentation.

 Google Apps Script services imposes additional quotas and limits.
 For example there is a limit of 20,000 URL fetch calls (this includes API calls) per day per user, processes can only run for 6 minutes each hour, and triggers have a total runtime limit of 90 mins a day.
 If your triggers stop running or get delayed, you are likely running into these limits.

 If you are experiencing issues with your triggers, please try the following tips to resolve them: